-Full Professor (Chair) in Distributed Systems of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) of Delft University of Technology
+Emeritus Professor in Distributed Systems of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) of Delft University of Technology.

 Dick H.J.
 Epema obtained an MSc in mathematics with a minor in Spanish in 1979, and a PhD in mathematics (algebraic geometry) in 1983, both from Leiden University in the Netherlands.
 His PhD thesis is entitled Surfaces with Canonical Hyperplane Sections.
 In 1988 he also obtained an MSc in computer science from Delft University of Technology.

 Currently he is full professor of Distributed Systems at Delft University of Technology.
 From September 2011 until 2016, he was a part-time full professor of Decentralized Distributed Systems in the System Architecture and Networking group of Eindhoven University of Technology.